Grzetan/Interactive-Newtons-Fractal-Generator/README.md

 ./generate "-4cos(z) + z^8"
 ```

-For some reason if you pass more than one trygonometric function it get's messy and takes a lot more time to generate, but I'm not smart enough to fure that out :)
+For some reason if you pass more than one trygonometric function it get's messy and takes a lot more time to generate, but I'm not smart enough to figure that out :)

+---

-## -Size (Not required)
+## `--size` (Not required) <a name="size"></a>

 Specify desired size of output image.